-SANDAG plans to conduct a complete environmental review, studying all four potential sites and other bus layover alternatives.
+SANDAG is conducting a complete environmental review, studying all four potential sites and other bus layover alternatives.

 On April 20, 2012, SANDAG released a Notice of Preparation to prepare an Environmental Impact Report (EIR) for the project.
 The EIR will assess the potential environmental impacts of the project and propose mitigation, if needed.
-A number of sites are under consideration and will be evaluated for potential impacts in the areas of traffic, visual impacts, noise, light, air quality, and other issues.
+The sites under consideration will be evaluated for potential impacts in the areas of traffic, visual impacts, noise, light, air quality, and other issues.

-Throughout the process, SANDAG will continue to engage the public to provide information about the project, answer questions and concerns, and seek input on design elements.
-SANDAG hopes to complete construction of the parking facility in 2013.
+Throughout the environmental review process, SANDAG will continue to engage the public to provide information about the project, answer questions and concerns, and seek input on design elements.

-Approximately $16 million has been allocated to the project from TransNet TransNet , the local half-cent sales tax for transportation.
+Approximately $16 million has been allocated to the project from TransNet, the local half-cent sales tax for transportation projects.